hnben/AIDataAnalytics/README.md

 - Connection to the database and prepared statements are created within the accessDatabase.php, under the model folder.

 **4. Data can be added and viewed.**
 - The user is able to add expenses and orders, which are then populated into the database.
-This is displayed on the overview page.
+This is displayed on the overview.html page and a breakdown of the numbers are in revenue.html and expense.html.

 **5. Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.**
 - All team members have a history of commits with detailed comments.